Icewind Dale Enhanced Edition Review

 IWD:EE framerate worse than Original IWD

-Well, the EE has slightly quicker loadtimes on my laptop than the original: they are instant instead of taking half a sec.
+Well, the EE has slightly quicker loadtimes on my PC than the original: they are instant instead of taking half a sec.
 Alt-tabbing is slightly quicker, too.
 Big deal.
 But when there are lots of mobs on the screen and the game is getting busy, the original had better performance!
 No, I am not kidding you.
 It also seemed to have a more consistent framerate across the board, something I quite value in gaming.
 Maybe this is due to the extra scripting overhead that comes from IWD running in the BG2 engine or something; I don't know and don't care.

 IWD:EE characters don't export properly like Original IWD characters do